 The field of pediatric pathology is broad and covers the wide spectrum of abnormalities occurring during development, including fetal and neonatal periods and extending through childhood to the end of adolescence.
 The Department of Pathology at Northwell Health offers the full range of diagnostic pediatric services required by pediatricians and pediatric subspecialists at the Cohen Children’s Medical Center (CCMC).
 These services are offered by specialists in oncology, gastroenterology, nephrology, rheumatology, pulmonology, neurology, pediatric surgery, urology, neurosurgery, orthopedics, genetics and neonatology among others.

 The Department of Pathology also offers diagnostic expertise to the Department of Obstetrics/ Maternal Fetal Medicine.
 Pediatric pathologists are not only involved in diagnostic pediatric services, but are also actively involved in patient oriented conferences as well as medical education and training.
 A division of pediatric pathology was established in 1991, and is currently led by Dr. Morris Edelman.

-Morris Clive Edelman, MBCHB
+Morris Clive Edelman, MD

 - Section Director - Pediatric Pathology of Pathology and Laboratory Medicine, Long Island Jewish Medical Center